-A quotation uses the exact words of a source's author.
+Summarizing is when you write a brief description of the main ideas or concepts in an essay, article or story.
 Paraphrasing expresses an author's ideas from a source but is written using your own words.
 Whenever you use a source (ideas or words from someone else), you must cite your source.

 Plagiarism is the intentional or unintentional use of someone else’s words or thoughts without giving proper credit to the author.
 Plagiarism usually means improper or inadequate citation when: